PyramidTechnologies/escpos/font_cmds.rst

    :Default: ``n=0, n is base 10``
    :Notes:
        - Only the LSB of n is inspected.
-       - This does not affect images, bardcodes, or user defined images.
+       - This does not affect images, barcodes, or user defined images.
        - This has a higher priority than underline.

           - Underline will stay enabled but no be applied if this setting is enabled.